 That’s essentially what you do when you make certain energy-efficient home improvements to lower your expenses.

-If you take the steps suggested below — especially if you do the work yourself — you could save a bundle.
+If you take the steps suggested below — especially if you do the work yourself — you could save a bundle on electric and gas bills.
 And if you think of the improvements as an investment, you can enjoy a healthy annual rate of return and won’t pay income taxes like you would with regular investment returns.

-9 Energy-Efficient Home Improvement Tips That Will Also Save You Money
+9 Energy-Efficient Home Improvement Jobs That Will Save You Money

 Ready to get started?
 Here are nine ways to save money by improving your house.

-An insulating jacket for your hot water heater will cost $30 or so, and you can install it yourself in about an hour.
+An insulating jacket for your hot water heater will cost $30 to $40, and you can install it yourself in about an hour.

 In other words, assuming the average hot water costs $438 to operate annually, you’ll have $30 to $70 more in your pocket each year.

 If you’re able to make a bigger up-front investment, you may consider replacing your traditional electric water heater with a heat pump water heater.

 Instead of generating heat directly, heat pumps act more like refrigerators in reverse — they pull heat into the device instead of pushing it out.